hwchiu/blog-source/source/_posts/2013-12-17-openvswitch-overview.md

 ---
 layout: post
-title: 'OpenvSwitch - overview'
+title: OpenvSwitch - overview
-date: 2013-12-17 15:13
+date: '2013-12-17 15:13'
 comments: true
 tags:
   - SDN
   - Network
   - OpenvSwitch
-keywords: SDN,OpenvSwitch,OVS,Kernel
+keywords: 'SDN,OpenvSwitch,OVS,Kernel'
+abbrlink: 48699
 ---
 This article show what the system do when we install the OpenvSwitch